WSGH

-1040 AM is a clear-channel frequency, on which WHO in Des Moines, Iowa, is the Class A dominant station; WSGH must reduce nighttime power in order to prevent interference to WHO.
+1040 AM is a clear-channel frequency, on which WHO in Des Moines, Iowa, is the Class A dominant station; WSGH must sign off at night.

 History

 On May 1, 2001, WTOB began broadcasting "La Movidita," which had previously aired on WSGH, from 10 AM to 5 PM weekdays and all day on weekends.

 In 2003, Truth Broadcasting stopped selling time to La Movidita, which moved back to WSGH.
 Que Pasa moved from WSGH to WTOB and WWBG.